-The plaintiff must meet the sufficiency requirements that let the court know what occurred, explain the wrong committed by the defendant, and what relief or civil litigation damages you seek from the court.
+The plaintiff must meet the sufficiency requirements that let the court know what occurred, explain the wrong committed by the defendant, and what relief or damages you seek from the court.

-Note: In most states, including Colorado, civil litigation parties that are business entities must be represented by a civil litigation lawyer.
+Note: In most states, including Colorado, parties that are business entities must be represented by a civil litigation law lawyer.

-Civil litigation lawyers often represent either plaintiff or defendant at trial.
-One important as aspect under the civil definition at trial is to understand that courts often have jurisdictional amounts.
+Civil attorneys represent either plaintiff or defendant at trial.
+One important aspect of the civil definition at trial is to understand that courts often have jurisdictional amounts.

 For example, each time a Colorado small claims court may hear a case where the dispute is less than $7500.00.
 Typically, civil litigation lawyers are prohibited to entering the case unless permitted to by the court.